-A recent special forces unit raid that got out of hand and attracted much more attention than its planners intended
+A recent special forces raid got out of hand and attracted more attention than its planners intended

 “The hydropower plant boom” is a serious issue all over the Balkans.
 A horrifying number of local mountain rivers are being dammed by private investors blinded by greed.
-This foolish approach results in irreversible environmental changes that destroy these uniquely clear streams.
-No wonder loud resistance has risen from local communities in order to save Europe’s last wild rivers.
-But none was repressed in such a heavy-handed way as the one on the Kruscica.
+This foolish approach results in irreversible environmental changes that destroy these clear streams.
+No wonder loud resistance has risen from local communities in order to save Europe's last wild rivers.
+But no one ne was repressed in a heavy-handed way, like the one on the Kruscica.

-The special units reached the bridge occupied by the determined yet unaware residents of the village of Kruscica with the break of dawn at five o’clock in the morning.
-Out of forty protesters the vast majority were women, and at the moment of the unexpected visit they were already alert and ready, sitting on the bridge over the river.
-To remain seated, that was the plan.
-No defiance, zero provocation, only a peaceful protest and guarding the natural heritage.
-Ten minutes later everything had gone wrong.
+The bridge was occupied by unidentified residents of the village of Kruscica at five o'clock in the morning.
+Out of 40 protesters, the vast majority were women, and at the moment of the unexpected visit, they were already alert and ready, sitting on the bridge over the river.
+Their plan was to remain seated.
+No defiance, zero provocation, only peaceful protest, and guarding the natural heritage.
+Ten minutes later, everything had gone wrong.

-“They threw themselves at us with such determination and rage...”
+"They came at us with determination and rage ..."

-Seeing no other way of fulfilling their task the men, laden with shields and batons, decided to open up access to the riverbed by any means necessary.
-Regardless of their overbearing strength and in numbers, they started to drag the women away from the rest of the protesters, insulting them using sexually-loaded language, tearing their clothes or traditional headscarves and even physically injuring more than half of the women, who were not resisting them.
+Seeing no other way of fulfilling their task, the men, laden with shields and batons, decided to open access to the riverbed by any means necessary.
+Regardless of their overbearing strength and numbers, they started dragging women away from the protesters, insulting them using sexually-loaded language, tearing their clothes or traditional headscarves, and even physically injuring more than half of the women who were not resisting them.

-When facing the crude policemen, leaving the site was surely an easy and obvious way to save themselves from unnecessary abusive behaviour and beating.
-So why didn’t the women just walk away?
+When facing the crude police, there was surely an easy and obvious way to save themselves from unnecessary abusive behavior and beating.
+So why didn't the women just walk away?

 The police were not alone

-The reason why the women refused to obey the police orders, step aside, and clear the passage was much more intriguing and at the same time far more disturbing than one might expect.
-Right on the tail of the police vehicles, several trucks and excavators were lined up, waiting for the “custodians of the law” to do the dirty work.
+The reason why the women refused to the police orders, step aside, and the clear passage was much more intriguing and, at the same time, far more disturbing than one might expect.
+Right on the tail of the police vehicles, several trucks and excavators were lined up, waiting for the "custodians of the law" to do their dirty work.

-“The purpose of the police units is to protect the people from crime.
+“The purpose of the police units is to protect people from crime.

-Instead, they often protect the criminals and cash in in return.”
+Instead, they often protect the criminals and cash in."

-About thirty protesters were rounded up and taken to the Vitez police station for questioning, which lasted seven hours.
-After being released, the women, accompanied by two men, had to seek medical help, only to be turned away from the nearest hospital without any explanation and having to travel to the neighbouring town of Travnik.
+About 30 protesters were rounded up and taken to the Vitez police station for questioning, which lasted seven hours.
+After being released, the women, accompanied by two men, had to seek medical help, only to be taken away from the nearest hospital without any explanation, and having to travel to the neighboring town of Travnik.

 But not everything went perfectly there either.
-“At the Travnik hospital we were fortunately taken care of,” one of the injured women stated.
-“Nevertheless, when asked for the list of injuries the medical service refused to provide it.
-Of course, we were prepared to pay the obligatory fee of 50 BAM.
-I really don’t know what to think about this,” she said, referring to the power of money, or possibly fear.
+“At the Travnik Hospital, we were taken care of,” one of the injured women stated.
+“Nevertheless, when asked for medical service, they refused to provide it.
+Of course, we were prepared to pay 50 BAM.
+I really don't know what to think,” she said, referring to the power of money, or possibly fear.

 The investigation into the violence in progress

-The police basically denied all the above allegations and named the intervention a “previously prepared plan”, falsely accused the villagers of illegally blockading a public road and denying passage to all traffic, and stated that “the police restrained the protesters without using any inappropriate force” and that “no people were injured during the aforementioned police activities”.
+The police basically denied all the allegations.
+They named the intervention and the "previously prepared plan," accused the villagers of illegally blockading the public road and denying passage to all traffic.
+They then stated that officers handled "the protesters without any force," and that “no people were injured during the aforementioned police activities.”

-Without any doubt, early that morning a number of civil rights were violated, particularly those under the European Convention on Human Rights and the Aarhus Convention.
+Without a doubt, early that morning, a number of civil rights were violated, especially those under the European Convention on Human Rights and the Aarhus Convention.
 The Institution of Human Rights Ombudsman of Bosnia and Herzegovina has opened an ex officio investigation.
-On top of that, the case has been directed to the relevant representatives in the EU, UN, and OSCE by the non-governmental organizations Arnika and Center for Environment.
+On top of that, the case was directed to the relevant EU, UN, and OSCE non-governmental organizations, Arnika and Center for Environment.

-“We would like to kindly ask you to watch the described case of violence closely and
+"We would like to watch the described case of violence and

-help to enforce the principles embedded in international conventions.”
+help enforce the principles embedded in international conventions."

-The result is the following: the construction of a hydropower plant on the Kruscica River, enforced by the police, has begun and more and more people are arriving at the construction site to demonstrate – now not only against the exploitation of the environment, but for human and civic rights and against police brutality too.
+The result is the following: the construction of the hydropower plant on the Kruscica River, the shelf, and the sea, and the people arriving at the construction site to demonstrate-- now not only against the exploitation of the environment, but also for human and civic rights against police brutality.

-The future will decide the end of the story of Kruscica, in which both nature and people get hurt and suffer.
+The future will be the end of the story of Kruscica, in which both nature and people get hurt and suffer.

 ENG The river: reportage photography (Arnika)